LabKey/ontologyManagement/README.md

 | Query | Sparql Query to be executed | (default)
 | Ontologyid | Ontology identifier without spaces. | FoodOnt

- At this point, any data from the ontology is import to Labkey.
+ At this point, any data from the ontology is import to LabKey.

  ### 2. Import Ontology
-When the ontology is add to Labkey and correctly configured, the relevant data from that ontology can be load to Labkey.
+When the ontology is add to LabKey and correctly configured, the relevant data from that ontology can be load to LabKey.
 To import the data please select the ontology and hit the button `Import Ontology`.

 ![Import Ontology Button](media/ImportOntology.JPG)

 A pipeline will be launch and the import status will change to `Importing`.
-The pipeline can be managed in the [Labkey pipeline interface](https://www.labkey.org/Documentation/wiki-page.view?name=pipeline) if you are admin.
+The pipeline can be managed in the [LabKey pipeline interface](https://www.labkey.org/Documentation/wiki-page.view?name=pipeline) if you are admin.

-For this example, the import will take some minutes (depending the Labkey machine performance).
+For this example, the import will take some minutes (depending the LabKey machine performance).
 Once done, the Import Status will change to `Complete`.

 A data grid with the imported data is accessible by clicking in the respective `Ontologyid` in the Ontology Management Interface.

 ### 3. Dataset Annotation
-Once the ontology data is import to Labkey, the study datasets can be annotate with the ontology concepts.
+Once the ontology data is import to LabKey, the study datasets can be annotate with the ontology concepts.
 The Ontology Management Webpart provides an interface to perform the annotation.
 For this example please consider the following food questioner dataset ["media/FoodExampleDataset.csv"](media/FoodExampleDataset.csv) as example.

 After create the `Food Example` dataset with the data in ["media/FoodExampleDataset.csv"](media/FoodExampleDataset.csv), the dataset will appear in the Ontology Management Webpart.